 Laurie Pollpeter Eskenazi For Her Small Free Form Dish, Blue/Multi

-- Handcrafted pottery with intricate detailing inspired by vintage patterns and textures
+- Collectible handmade American pottery inspired by vintage lace patterns and textures; signed by the artist

-- Food-safe glaze; dishwasher safe, but hand washing recommended
+- Lead-free, food-safe glaze; dishwasher-safe, but hand washing recommended

-Ceramic artist Laurie Pollpeter Eskenazi has worked with clay for over 25 years.
-As a little girl, she was fascinated with the items found on and in her grandmother's dresser, including old button boxes, crazy quilts, and hand tatted lace.
-Her pottery is inspired by the traditional needle crafts made by women in the 19th and early 20th century.
-Influenced by the colors and textures found in her travels throughout France, Italy, Spain and the rural Midwest, her palate is lush and vibrant.
-Using a combination of wheel throwing, coil and slab techniques she transforms vintage designs into contemporary stoneware.
-Laurie Pollpeter Eskenazi is perhaps most notably collected for her mastery of glaze patterning and critical attention to detail.
-Her work possesses a feminine, playful touch that speaks to contemporary sensibilities with bits of nostalgia woven into each piece.
+Laurie Pollpeter Eskenazi has worked with clay for well over 25 years.
+As a little girl, she was fascinated with the items found on and in her grandmother's dresser, including old button boxes, crazy quilts, and hand-tatted lace.
+Inspiration comes from the traditional needlecraft made by women in the 19th and early 20th centuries.
+Her vibrant palette reflects the colors and textures encountered in her travels throughout France, Italy, Spain, and the rural Midwest.
+Using a combination of wheel throwing, coil, and slab techniques, Laurie transforms vintage designs into contemporary stoneware.
+The patterns are created by pressing antique lace into soft clay, building a link between her contemporary craft and the past.
+The intricate mosaics are hand-painted with skill and an artist's eye for color.
+Laurie is known for her mastery of glaze patterning and critical attention to detail.
+Her work possesses a feminine, playful touch that incorporates bits of nostalgia while speaking to contemporary sensibilities.

 We Also Recommend